MHP FAQs – Our Origins:

-In the summer of 1988, Reverend Lincoln “Lon” Dring, Executive Director of Community Ministry of Montgomery County, and Peg McRory, a housing activist, called a number of friends and acquaintances together around Peg’s dining room table to search for solutions to the lack of affordable housing in Montgomery County.
+In the summer of 1988, Reverend Lincoln “Lon” Dring, Executive Director of Community Ministry of Montgomery County (now known as Interfaith Works), and Peg McRory, a housing activist, gathered a number of friends and acquaintances together around Peg’s dining room table to search for solutions to the lack of affordable housing in Montgomery County.
 This small group decided to form a non-profit housing organization that could work with the local government and the community to address affordable housing issues.

 From left to right – front row: Tom Natelli, William Murry, Rosalie Sears, Jackie Simon, Peg McRory, Pat Heinaman, Norman Christeller, Odessa Shannon, Barbara Sears and Anthony Natelli.
 Second row: Dale Rosenthal, Vicente Torres, Lon Dring, Tad Baldwin, Bill Murphy, Ed Crowley.